MikiMiller95/Homeostatic-Tunable-Assemblies/Figure2_row12/README.md

 5. late-time mean inhibitory and excitatory firing rates as a function of normalized position along the fitted line;
 6. late-time excitatory-rate variance as a function of normalized position along the fitted line.

-The late-time firing-rate statistics are calculated over the retained 25–40 s window.
-The plotting script also writes the rescaled terminal weight coordinates to `final_wEE_list.txt` and `final_wEI_list.txt`.

 ## Repository contents